AdobeDocs/experience-platform.en/help/dashboards/insights/account-profiles.md

 Questions answered by this insight:

-- How many opportunities have been been successfully closed or finalized (won) over a given period?
+- How many opportunities have been successfully closed or finalized (won) over a given period?

 +++Select to reveal the SQL that generates this insight